How to Name Your D&D Character: Tips for Every Class

 Vex Shadowmere

-A razor-sharp syllable paired with dark mystery—this name belongs to someone who moves unseen and strikes without warning.
-Perfect for an assassin rogue.
+A razor-sharp syllable paired with dark mystery; this name belongs to someone who moves unseen and strikes without warning.
+Suits an assassin rogue.

 Artemis Nightstride